SkillsFundingAgency/dfc-findacourseclient-pkg-netstandard/README.md

 ## Using this package

-In your application startup, if you are adding a new IMapper instance, you must instead manually add your Automapper profiles:
+In your application startup, you must instead manually add your Automapper profiles **as well as the FindACourseProfile()**:

 			services.AddSingleton(serviceProvider =>
                  return new MapperConfiguration(cfg =>